-A part of the tooth development process, enamel begin to form in the crown stage through the process called amelogenesis or enamel formation.
+A part of the tooth development process, enamel begins to form in the crown stage through amelogenesis or enamel formation.
 The process starts following the first establishment of the dentin through ameloblast cells.

 As the outer layer of the tooth, enamel serves as a protective barrier against harmful bacteria and acids that can attack the teeth and cause dental problems.
 It also protects the teeth from the pressure and stress of their daily use, including chewing, biting, and grinding.
 Moreover, it works as an insulator for temperatures and chemicals that may be potentially harmful to the teeth.

-Enamel wear occurs when the enamel is damaged due to its exposure to different chemicals from food, fluids, and even smoking.
-Although the saliva works to neutralize the acids in the mouth and maintain its balance, too much exposure can lead to enamel erosion as the saliva cannot keep up with the acids.
+Enamel wear occurs when the enamel is damaged due to exposure to different chemicals from food, fluids, and even smoking.
+Although the saliva neutralizes the acids in the mouth and maintains its balance, too much exposure can lead to enamel erosion as the saliva cannot keep up with the acids.

 Causes of Tooth Enamel Wear

-Enamel wear or erosion can occur when acids corrode the enamel of the tooth which can be cause by the following:
+Enamel wear or erosion can occur when acids erode the enamel of the tooth, which can be caused by the following:

 - Low salivary flow or dry mouth

 - Acid reflux

-- High amount of starch and sugar in the diet
+- A high amount of starch and sugar in the diet

 - Medications such as antihistamine and aspirin